 Students are charged for on-campus housing based on their housing assignment.
 Housing charges »

 A minimum meal plan is required for all students living on campus based on their housing assignment.
-If a student does not choose a meal plan, the minimum plan for the housing assignment will automatically be billed to the student’s account.
+If a student does not choose a meal plan, the Base Plan will be automatically assigned and billed to the student’s account.
 Dining plans »

 Meal plans include a declining balance fund called Food Dollars that allows students to make food purchases from any campus eatery.
 They are equivalent to U.S. dollars.
 Additional Food Dollars are purchased directly through Deacon Dining and do not appear on student account statements.

 Deacon Dollars are a declining balance fund held on the Deacon OneCard that can be used for both food and non-food purchases at most campus locations.
 They are equivalent to U.S. dollars.

 A fee is charged to replace a Deacon OneCard that is lost, stolen, damaged or malfunctioning.
 Please click here for more information.

 Students participating in Wake Forest semester study abroad programs in London, Venice, Vienna, Dijon, Salamanca and Southern Cone: Chile & Argentina are required to pay a non-refundable deposit to confirm their intent to participate in the program.

 Undergraduates studying abroad through an affiliate program (approved study abroad programs offered through program providers or other universities) are charged a study abroad enrollment fee each semester.
 This fee reserves the student’s enrollment at the University and covers certain technology and administrative expenses.
 If the student will be studying abroad in the fall, the Fall Tuition Deposit is applied to this fee.
 This fee is non-refundable due to a student’s withdrawal from the program.
 Please visit the Center for Global Programs and Studies website for more information.